vg-json-data/sm-json-data/logicalRequirements.md

 #### resourceCapacity object
 A `resourceCapacity` object represents the need for Samus to be capable of holding at least a set amount of a specific resource.
 It can have the following properties:
-* _type:_ The type ofresource.
+* _type:_ The type of resource.
 Can have the following values:
   * Missile
   * Super
   * PowerBomb